Pilot who suffered medical emergency during flight describes 'God's plan'

 "Most patients with this diagnosis unfortunately won't make it to the hospital," said Dr. Nishant Patel, a cardiothoracic surgeon at Palm Beach Gardens Medical Center who performed life-saving surgery on Allen.
 "Every hour that you have a type A dissection, there's a 1% to 3% increased risk of passing away."

-Lakeland man Darren Harrison, 39, who had no flying experience, miraculously took control of the aircraft and landed it successfully at PBIA around 12:30 p.m.
+Lakeland man Darren Harrison, 39, who had no flying experience, miraculously took control of the aircraft and landed it successfully at PBIA.

 Robert Morgan, a part-time flight instructor and air traffic controller at PBIA, talked Harrison through the ordeal, helping him to land the plane safely.